 Booking your MOT test

 You can book your MOT online or via the phone at most garages.
-Some will even collect your vehicle and return it within the same day for no extra cost.
+Some will even collect your vehicle and return it on the same day for no extra cost.